UnitedEffects/ueauth/README.md

             * Figure out if you need userinfo off for sure even with interceptor... (done)
             * Need to add scopes to clients???? (done)
         * you probably need to remove the custom format concept... (done)
+        * fix auth with new tokens... (done)
+        * scope not working... (fixed/done)
+        * how should aud work for client-credentials and authenticating?
+        * Can I request tokens without openid scope???
         * does a regular oidc request provide opaque tokens still or do I need to handle an error?
-        * need to change the aud check on the auth.js section... shouldn't be clientId
         * Can I use an array for aud yet?
         * Can I use the redirectURI from the client to populate aud if jwt is requested explicitly?
 Would then be able to add jwt format request back...
-        * Can I request tokens without openid scope???
         * Can I override the auth endpoint and add a rule that if I see audience, add it to resource as well?
     * General
         * Test forgot password - forgot password screen should let you request it too...